vEnhance/1802/r02.typ

   (In truth, the cross product is secretly a worse form of the wedge product.
 Just saying. `;)`)

-= Recitation questions from Prof Maulik
+= Recitation questions from official course

 == Problem 1